 Let your kids be involved in any decision about meeting new partners, and let it be their idea.
 Make absoultely certain they know that any relationship has the potential to be transient whereas they are your focus and nothing will become between you.

-This reply was modified 3 months, 1 week ago by ./.
+This reply was modified 7 months, 3 weeks ago by Welshdad.

 I agree with above, make sure this is a happy, healthy relationship that looks like going the distance and introduce the new partner slowly as your ‘best friend’.
 Try not to spend time all together too soon.
 There should still be lots of just you and them time, without the new partner around.
 Luckily for me, my 6 year old has adored my new partner from day one, but she has moments where she feels disloyal to her daddy.
 I reassure her that daddy is still her daddy and always will be and new partner is her friend, not a new daddy.